QUEENSLAND

 Registrars (ACRRM and RACGP)

-Orientation Sessions: An online introduction to JCTS at small group and online Orientation sessions (held in January and July) for ACRRM and RACGP registrars and highlighting the supports our Queensland team provides.
+An introduction to JCTS at small, group face-to-face and online orientation sessions (held in January and July) for ACRRM and RACGP registrars to highlight the supports our Queensland team provides.

 ACCHSs

-Site visits: Our team liaise with ACCHSs and Aboriginal and Torres Strait Islander Health Training Posts to conduct site visits at least once a year and this is done in conjunction with ACRRM and RACGP local staff (if available).
-This gives us opportunities to create better working relationships and assist where we can with any issues or questions the service may have.
+Our team liaise with ACCHSs and Aboriginal and Torres Strait Islander Health Training Posts to conduct site visits at least once a year, in conjunction with ACRRM and RACGP local staff (if available).
+This gives us opportunities to create better working relationships and assist with any issues or questions the service may have.

-Salary Support: Services Australia administers the Salary Support but our team ensures the services are aware of this and keeping the systems up to date with registrar placements and hourly rate each term.
+Services Australia administers the salary support; our team ensures the services are aware of this and keep the systems up to date with registrar placements and hourly rate each term.

 Cultural Mentors

 Our team supports the Cultural Mentors in each service with registrars.
-We conduct an annual Community of Practice Cultural Mentor Workshop once a year and this is rotated through the State and is an opportunity to share stories of good practice, professional development and building on our relationships with each other.
+We conduct an annual Community of Practice Cultural Mentor Workshop which is rotated through the state.
+This is an opportunity to share stories of good practice, professional development and build relationships with each other.

 Meet the JCTS QLD team